 Cocaine is bad for the heart.
 Whether a person habitually uses cocaine and has a history of heart disease or is relatively young and is trying cocaine for the first time, anyone abusing cocaine may still suffer from a heart attack even after using cocaine once.

 When a person uses cocaine, they increase their blood pressure and heart rate.
 This results in the constriction of arteries that give blood to the heart.
-When blood flow to the heart is disrupted in this way, the individual abusing cocaine runs a high risk of heart attack.
+When blood flow to the heart is disrupted in this way, the individual abusing cocaine runs a high risk of a heart attack.
 Cocaine can even cause arrhythmia.
-And every time someone abuses cocaine, they are adding more stress and potential damage to the heart.
+And every time someone uses cocaine, they add more stress and potential damage to the heart.

 Researchers have dubbed cocaine “the perfect heart attack drug.”
-Scientists note that cocaine users have higher rates of risks of heart attack and stroke than people who do not use cocaine.
+Scientists note that cocaine users have a higher risk of heart attack and stroke rates than people who do not use cocaine.
 Not only can cocaine affect an individual’s heart while taking the drug, but the damage can last for years or a lifetime.

 - Shortened breath

 - Profuse sweating

 If a doctor does not know that a patient has used cocaine, the life of the treated individual may be in jeopardy.
 The typical treatment for heart attacks is beta-blockers and clot-busting drugs.
 These drugs interact negatively with cocaine, as it increases blood pressure and the dangers of bleeding in the brain if a patient is administered a clot-busting drug.